ernestoyoofi/mktmpsnap/README.md

 **MKTMPSNAP** (Mikrotik Temporary Snapshot) is a lightweight system for performing temporary and anonymous backups of Mikrotik configurations without worrying about losing previous settings.
 It uses the Mikrotik API and cronjobs to automatically perform backups.

 > [!NOTE]
-> The project is not yet complete.
+> The project is not complete yet.

 ## 🤔 Why this project was created?

-This project was born from the frustrations during practical work at school, where time was often limited.
-MKTMPSNAP allows users to quickly download and restore Mikrotik backup files at any time.
+This project was created from the frustrations during practical work at school, where time was often limited.
+MKTMPSNAP allows users to quickly download and restore Mikrotik backup files at any time (before 15 days).

 ## 🐈 How do I use it?